Azure/ResourceModules/docs/wiki/Known issues.md

 - a pre-existing AKS cluster (managed cluster)
 - a pre-existing Kubernetes Configuration extension deployment

-which we don't have deployed using the dependency pipeline due to cost reasons.
+which we don't have deployed using the dependency pipeline for cost reasons.

 ## Microsoft.Network/vpnGateways

-The module has a dependency on a pre-existing Virtual Hub which we don't have deployed using the dependency pipeline due to cost reasons.
+The module has a dependency on a pre-existing Virtual Hub which we don't have deployed using the dependency pipeline for cost reasons.

 ## Microsoft.Network/virtualHubs

-The module has a dependency on a pre-existing Virtual WAN which we don't have deployed using the dependency pipeline due to cost reasons.
+The module has a dependency on a pre-existing Virtual WAN which we don't have deployed using the dependency pipeline for cost reasons.

 ## Microsoft.Network/vpnSites

-The module has a dependency on a pre-existing Virtual WAN which we don't have deployed using the dependency pipeline due to cost reasons.
+The module has a dependency on a pre-existing Virtual WAN which we don't have deployed using the dependency pipeline for cost reasons.

 ## Microsoft.Network/connections

-The module has a dependency on pre-existing Virtual Network Gateways which we don't have deployed using the dependency pipeline due to cost reasons.
+The module has a dependency on pre-existing Virtual Network Gateways which we don't have deployed using the dependency pipeline for cost reasons.

 ---